SequentMicrosystems/rtd-rpi/node-red/README.md

 This example are made for guidance only.

-In order to work, you need to install the "rtd" command. follow the instructions here: https://github.com/SequentMicrosystems/rtd-rpi/blob/master/README.md
+In order to work, you need to install the "rtd" command. follow the instructions: https://github.com/SequentMicrosystems/rtd-rpi/blob/master/README.md